+Campus Environment

-Campus Environment Discrimination, Harassment and Retaliation Policy Sex Offender Notification Policy Campus Emergencies Campus Security Consumer Information
+Discrimination, Harassment and Retaliation Policy

+Sex Offender Notification Policy

+Campus Emergencies

+Campus Security

+Consumer Information

+Campus Environment

-Campus Environment Faculty-to-Student Ratio
+Faculty-to-Student Ratio

 The faculty of Northeast Iowa Community College (NICC) is committed to high-quality instruction and personal attention to students.
-The average student-instructor ratio ranges from 14:1 to 18:1.
+The average student-instructor ratio is from 16:1.
 The faculty is comprised of individuals who are well prepared through formal educational preparation and previous occupational experience.
 Faculty members keep abreast of educational and technological changes through conferences, seminars, and coursework as well as on-site visits to other institutions of higher education.